GEO 565

 See also dusk.geo.orst.edu/gis/bibs.html

-Please DO make sure that you include the course name and number (GEO 565) and your name, linked with a "mailto:" tag to your email address somewhere on your web page so that I (and others) can send you helpful comments on the page.
-For example:
+Please DO make sure that you include the course number and name (GEO 565, Geographic Information Systems & Science), as well as YOUR name, linked with a "mailto:" tag or equivalent to your email address or to an email web form somewhere on your web page, so that visitors can send you helpful comments on the page.
+Here is an HTML mailto tag:

 < a href="mailto:your email address" >Your name < /a >

-Your mission will NOT be complete until you send an email to me with the URL (i.e., web address) of your final web page or site.
-When you send me the email with your URL, please consider using your ONID or other OSU account to send me that very important message!
+Your mission will NOT be complete until you send an email to the GEO 565 instructor with the URL (i.e., web address) of your final web page or site.
+When you send the email with your URL, please consider using your ONID or other OSU email account to send that very important message!
 Students should be aware that email from their personal gmail, hotmail, yahoo, msn, juno, or other such ".com" or ".net" accounts may not always reach professors due to the various spam filters that are in place on OSU servers all over campus.
-Spam has been a tremendously sticky problem on university campuses, but now spam filters have in their own way become problematic as well.
+Spam has been a tremendously sticky problem on university campuses, but now spam filters have in their own way become problematic too.
 You can circumvent this by always using your ONID account to send an important message to a professor.
 Every single OSU student has a safe and secure ONID account.

 Need help with web page creation or uploading your page to a server?
 Have no fear, click here! (dusk.geo.orst.edu/gis/page_help.html)